Noamismach/ChemTools/README.md

 ---

-## 🧩 Folder Structure
+## Folder Structure

-chem/
-│ index.html ← Main SPA and modals
+The project is organized for clarity and modularity:

+ChemTools/
+│
+├─ index.html # Main single-page application (SPA) file
+├─ README.md
-│ README.md
+│
+└─ assets/
-├─ assets/
+├─ css/
-│ ├─ css/style.css ← Styling, responsiveness, dark/light mode
+│ └─ style.css # Main stylesheet: layout, themes, responsiveness
+│
-│ ├─ data/
+├─ data/
-│ │ elements.json ← Periodic table data
+│ ├─ elements.json # Periodic table data (symbol, name, atomic mass)
-│ │ enthalpy.json ← Reaction ΔH° dataset
+│ └─ enthalpy.json # Standard enthalpy (ΔH°) values for reactions
+│
-│ └─ js/
+└─ js/
-│ app.js ← Core initialization & UI control
+├─ app.js # Core initialization and UI management
-│ utils/… ← Shared logic (Math, Chemistry, Toast, etc.)
-│ modules/… ← Individual calculators and lab tools
+├─ utils/ # Shared logic: math, chemistry, toast, data loader └─ modules/ # Independent calculators and lab tools

+Each calculator or tool is self-contained inside the `modules/` directory,
+and utility scripts in `utils/` handle shared features such as parsing, validation, and UI feedback.

+Each calculator or tool is self-contained inside the `modules/` directory,
+and utility scripts in `utils/` handle shared features such as parsing, validation, and UI feedback.
 ---

 ## 🚀 Quick Start